Page Contributor(s): Kaleb Kimbrell, Tokyo, Japan/Sand Diego, CA, USA; Jerry Melfi, Tokyo, Japan; Tim Smith, Astuto Cycling, Tokyo, Japan.

 Summit of Mt.
 Fuji: 3,776 m (12,388’).

 Mt.
 Fuji as seen from the International Space Station.

 CYCLING MT.
 FUJI TO SUBARU 5TH STATION

 Mt.
-Fuji’s Subaru Line is by far the more popular of the four 5th Line (end of the road and start of the hiking routes to the summit of Mt.
-Fuji).
+Fuji’s Subaru Line is by far the most popular of the four 5th Lines.
+A 5th line is the end of the road and start of the hiking routes to the summit of Mt.
+Fuji.
 This approach is also the most scenic and busiest of the 5th Line approaches.

 There are more views of Mt.
 Fuji on the Subaru Line bike climb than any other approach.

-The climb itself is fairly mild with a steady 5% grade for the most part throughout.
+The climb up Subaru Line itself is fairly mild, with a steady 5% grade for the most part throughout.
 If you have the opportunity to ride just one approach to a Mt.
 Fuji 5th Station, we recommend this one.
 The steepest kilometer is only 7.4% (Azami Line 15.4%; Gotemba 12.9%; Fujinomiya 12.4%) and you are never seriously challenged – at least not the way you are on the Azami, Gotemba or Fujinomiya Lines.